 Do you all know Peter?
 What did Peter do that is rather well-known?
 Before he was saved and perfected, what did he do that everyone knows about?
 (He thrice denied the Lord.)
 Before he thrice denied the Lord, what else did he do?
 (He tried to be an obstruction when the Lord Jesus was about to be crucified.)
 When the Lord Jesus was about to be crucified, what did Peter say? (“Be it far from you, Lord: this shall not be to you” (Mat 16: 22).)
 Did Peter have the true belief when he said these things?
 (No.) What is this called?
 This is man’s good intention, and this is called interrupting.
 Where did his good intention come from?
 (His own will.)
 Why was he able to manifest this kind of self-will?
 He had a point of view.
 What point of view?
 He didn’t understand God’s will, didn’t understand what ministry the Lord Jesus had come to do.
 His understanding of the Lord Jesus was limited to a kind of good intention and protection.
 It was “a little bit of affection” and “a little bit of protection” that people would say, which was, “This absolutely cannot befall You!
 You must not go to suffer that pain!
 If someone has to suffer it then let me suffer it.
 I will suffer it in Your place.”
 He didn’t know God’s will, and he came up with some good intention from his own will, wishing to prevent this event from happening.
 So how can we describe his way of doing things?
 What brought it about?
 Firstly, it was brought about by his hot blood, his will and his not understanding.
 Secondly, did he have a true belief in God?
 (No.) If he didn’t have the true belief in God, how could he have this good intention?
 Did his good intention come from the truth?
 Was it a kind of good deed?
 (No.) Then at the very least he was good-willed, and he was well-intentioned and he showed his sincerity, right?
 (Yes.)
 So what was the nature of his way of doing things?
 Was it a kind of behavior, a way of doing things that arose from the true belief?
 (No.) You see it clearly now; it absolutely wasn’t.
 Was it a kind of conviction?
 What is a conviction?
 Discuss about it using this matter—what is meant by “conviction”?
 (It means ideas that come from man himself.)
 (Conceptual things.)
 It is one’s own concepts, imagination and will.
 It is having a kind of good yearning, good desires; it is the things that people think of as good, positive and active, it is something that is to people’s taste, that conforms to people’s concepts and to people’s sentiments; it is a kind of good will, a kind of good thinking, a good way of doing things, a kind of good motivation—this is what is meant by “conviction.”
 It is not the true belief; this is 100 percent certain.

-Man’s corrupt disposition hides within their every thought and idea, within the motives behind their every action; it hides in every viewpoint man has about anything and within every opinion, understanding, viewpoint, intention and desire they have in their approach to all God does.
-And what does God do?
-How does God approach these things of man?
-He arranges environments to reveal you; He makes you live in His arranged environments and then He reveals you.
-He will not only reveal you, but He will also judge you.
-When you reveal your corrupt disposition, when you have thoughts and ideas that defy God, when you have states and viewpoints that contend with God, when you have states whereby you misunderstand God, resist God and oppose Him, God will punish you, rebuke you, judge you and chastise you, and He will sometimes even discipline you. … He wants you to recognize your corrupt dispositions and satanic essence, for you to be able to be obedient toward the environments God arranges for you and, ultimately, for you to be able to practice in this environment what He requires of you in accordance with His will, and to be able to satisfy God’s will.
+Man’s corrupt disposition hides within their every thought and idea, within the motives behind their every action; it hides within every opinion, understanding, viewpoint and desire they have in their approach to all God does.
+And how does God approach these things of man?
+He arranges environments to expose you.
+He will not only expose you, but He will also judge you.
+When you reveal your corrupt disposition, when you have thoughts and ideas that defy God, when you have states and viewpoints that contend with God, when you have states whereby you misunderstand God, or resist and oppose Him, God will rebuke you, judge you and chastise you, and He will sometimes even punish you and discipline you.
+What is the purpose of disciplining you?
+It is to let you understand what you consider are the notions of man, and understand that they are wrong.
+Your intention comes from Satan, from man’s will, and it is incompatible with God and cannot satisfy God’s will.
+God detests it, hates it, and it makes Him angry, so much so that He curses it.
+Once you come to know this, you must then change your intention.
+How can you change it?
+First of all, you must be obedient to the way God treats you, and to the environments, people, events and things He arranges for you.
+You should not find fault in everything, don’t look for objective reasons and don’t shirk your responsibilities.
+Besides this, you need to seek within the thing God is doing what truths you should practice and enter into.
+God wants you to recognize your corrupt dispositions and satanic essence, for you to be able to be obedient toward the environments God arranges for you and, ultimately, for you to be able to practice what He requires of you in accordance with His will, and to be able to fulfill His intention.
 Won’t you then have passed the ordeal?
 You will have passed the ordeal.